ethereum/EIPs/EIPS/eip-cliquey.md

 The _Kotti_ and _Görli_ testnets running different implementations of the Clique engine got stuck multiple times due to minor issues discovered.
 These issues were partially addressed on the mono-client _Rinkeby_ by improving the Geth code.

-However, optimizations across multiple clients should be properly specified and discussed.
+However, optimizations across multiple clients should be adequately specified and discussed.
 This working document is a result of a couple of months testing and running cross-client Clique networks, especially with the feedback gathered by several Pantheon, Nethermind, and Parity Ethereum engineers on different channels.

 The overall goal is to simplify the setup and configuration of proof-of-authority networks and avoid the testnets to get stuck while maintaining and mimicking mainnet conditions.

-For a general motivation on Proof-of-Authorty testnets, please refer to the exhaustive introduction in EIP-225 which this proposal is based on.
+For a general motivation on proof-of-authority testnets, please refer to the exhaustive introduction in EIP-225 which this proposal is based on.

 ## Specification

-This specifies the Cliquey proof-of-authority engine.
+This section specifies the Cliquey proof-of-authority engine.

 ### Constants

 We define the following constants:

  * **`EPOCH_LENGTH`**: The number of blocks after which to checkpoint and reset the pending votes.
 It is suggested to remain analogous to the mainnet `ethash` proof-of-work epoch (`30_000`).
  * **`BLOCK_PERIOD`**: The minimum difference between two consecutive block's timestamps.
-It is suggested to remain analogous to the mainnet `ethash` proof-of-work blocktime target (`15` seconds).
+It is suggested to remain analogous to the mainnet `ethash` proof-of-work block time target (`15` seconds).
  * **`EXTRA_VANITY`**: The fixed number of extra-data prefix bytes reserved for signer _vanity_.
-It is suggested to retain the current extra-data allowance and/or use (`32` bytes).
+It is suggested to retain the current extra-data allowance and use (`32` bytes).
  * **`EXTRA_SEAL`**: The fixed number of extra-data suffix bytes reserved for signer seal: `65 bytes` fixed as signatures are based on the standard `secp256k1` curve.
  * **`NONCE_AUTH`**: Magic nonce number `0xffffffffffffffff` to vote on adding a new signer.
  * **`NONCE_DROP`**: Magic nonce number `0x0000000000000000` to vote on removing a signer.
  * **`UNCLE_HASH`**: Always `Keccak256(RLP([]))` as uncles are meaningless outside of proof-of-work.
  * **`DIFF_NOTURN`**: Block score (difficulty) for blocks containing out-of-turn signatures.
 It should be set to `1` since it just needs to be an arbitrary baseline constant.
  * **`DIFF_INTURN`**: Block score (difficulty) for blocks containing in-turn signatures.
-It should be `3` to show a preference over out-of-turn signatures.
+It should be `3` to show preference over out-of-turn signatures.
  * **`MIN_WAIT`**: The minimum time to wait for an out-of-turn block to be published.
 It is suggested to set it to `BLOCK_PERIOD / 2`.

 We also define the following per-block constants:

  * **`BLOCK_NUMBER`**: The block height in the chain, where the height of the genesis is block `0`.
  * **`SIGNER_COUNT`**: The number of authorized signers valid at a particular instance in the chain.
- * **`SIGNER_INDEX`**: The index of the block signer in the sorted list of current authorized signers.
+ * **`SIGNER_INDEX`**: The index of the block signer in the sorted list of currently authorized signers.
  * **`SIGNER_LIMIT`**: The number of consecutive blocks out of which a signer may only sign one.
 It must be `floor(SIGNER_COUNT / 3) + 1` to enforce at least `> 33%` consensus on a proof-of-authority chain.

 We repurpose the `ethash` header fields as follows: